Eugleo/magic-racket/README.md

 - Racket: Execute selection in REPL (shortcut <kbd>Alt+Enter</kbd>)
 - Racket: Load file into REPL (shortcut <kbd>Cmd+Shift+R</kbd>, or <kbd>Ctrl+Shift+R</kbd> on Windows and Linux)
 - Racket: Run file in terminal
-- Racket: Focus on current REPL
+- Racket: Focus on REPL of the current file

 When you load the file into the REPL, all of the bindings of that file will be made available (the Racket function `enter!` is used).
 However, if you'd try to load another file into the *same* REPL, the bindings from the previous file would become lost.
 That's why in Magic Racket, every file will be loaded in its own Racket REPL.
-You can execute the command `Racket: Focus on current REPL` to switch to the terminal with the appopriate REPL for the file you are currently editing.
+You can execute the command `Racket: Focus on REPL of the current file` to switch to the terminal with the appopriate REPL for the file you are currently editing.

 There is also a setting which allows VS Code to switch between terminals automatically, so that always the right REPL is in focus.